Brandneues

 The national park is about 600 km² in size.
 Its highest point is over 2100 m, making it one of the highest parks in Madagascar.
 From the deepest rainforest to the high mountain forest, there is everything the country has to offer in terms of climatic zones.
 Various hiking routes leave directly from the campground, the longest excursions can take several days.
 Many rivers and streams, waterfalls as well as steep differences in altitude make the tours through the park a fantastic experience, but also demand a lot from the nature lover.
 Marojejy is certainly not easy to walk!

 The Tsimihety living around the park and some mafia structures now pose a massive threat to the entire national park.
-Similar to Masoala, slash-and-burn and illegal logging (rosewood, palisandre) have been going on for several years and are difficult to control.
+Similar to Masoala, slash-and-burn and illegal logging of precious woods such as rosewood and palisandre have been going on for years and are difficult to control.

 Climate: